uwplse/Casper/README.md

-### Note: This project is bit-rotted and no longer actively maintained by the authors.
+### Note: This project is a few years old and is not currently maintained.
 If you're interested in exploring the techniques behind Casper or in building your own Verified Lifting compiler, check out [Metalift](https://github.com/metalift/metalift)!

 # Casper
 Casper is a compiler for automatically re-targeting sequential Java code fragments to Apache Spark.